 - reviewing billing of services monthly to ensure accuracy.3

 Depending on the type of service required by a customer, mobile tech services may be charged in one of several ways, including the following.
-(For specific rates on mobile tech services, see the “Telephone Technician Labor” rate for the current fiscal year on the DTS rates page.)
+(For specific rates on mobile tech services, see the “Mobile Technician Labor” rate for the current fiscal year on the DTS rates page.)

 For standard billing, mobile techs will bill a minimum of one hour.
 Standard billing time will include both drive time and work time.

 Split billing will be used when multiple mobile tech jobs are being completed in a defined proximity.
 Split billing time will only be applied to drive time.

 Overtime billing (time and a half billing) for mobile techs will be billed daily.
 Overtime will be billed for actual hours worked between 6:00 p.m. and 6:00 a.m.
 Monday through Friday and for any hours worked on weekends and holidays.
 A mobile tech employee’s overtime must be approved by the employee’s supervisor, and the SO must be listed on the employee’s time sheet in order to ensure accountability.
 Time sheet accounting for OT hours will follow the DTS reporting policy for any hours over 40 in a weekly pay period.

 For mobile tech apprentice/temp billing, one hour will be billed for every two hours worked.

 Customers may contact the DTS Customer Support Center (801-538-3440 or 800-678-3440) to report a problem or request services.
 Requests for DTS provided services should follow the ordering process outlined for each product.
 Customers may also submit a ServiceNow ticket (i.e., create a ServiceNow “incident”) to obtain mobile tech assistance.

 - Telephone Request link

 - Order Desk link